julelang/manual/src/memory/mutability.md

     println(x)
 }
 ```
 The example above is absolutely wrong.
 Because the variable `x` we have is an immutable variable.
 And the `x++` statement definitely breaks immutability.
-In this case, compiler will give error.
+In this case, the compiler will give an error.
 Now let's repeat the same example using a mutable variable.
 ```jule
 fn main() {
     let mut x = 20